 During the summer of 1989, the initial signs of preparations for a Ceefax relaunch materialised.
 Some sections were discontinued.
-In November 1989, Ceefax was relaunched as a ‘hard news’ service, with expanded news, finance, sport and weather/travel sections.
+On 20th November 1989, Ceefax was relaunched as a ‘hard news’ service, with expanded news, finance, sport and weather/travel sections.
 Telesoftware, fun and games, Telecred and consumer news were among the casualties – though content from these sections rarely made it on to the ‘in-vision’ service.

 Visually, the new look pages were a lot less colourful/interesting than before.
 Many teletext enthusiasts regard this era as a low point for Ceefax.
 The group of pages made available for Pages from Ceefax was also quite limited: it was now a selection of news pages, and one weather page.
 Due to the lack of variety, there was no longer any need for link pages.
 The in-vision sequences had lost a lot of the personality they once had.

 The Ceefax AM branding for the early morning BBC One transmission also ceased at this point.

 EXTERNAL LINK: Pages from Ceefax (BBC Two, 15th March 1990).